 Medial epicondylitis (pronounced: mee-dee-uhl ep-ih-kon-di-lite-uss) is a kind of tendonitis.
 Tendonitis is when a tendon is swollen, irritated, or injured.

 When the tendon that attaches the medial epicondyle to the muscles gets tendonitis, it's called medial epicondylitis.
-You may hear this called "golfer's elbow," but in reality it happens mostly to pitchers.
+You may hear this called "golfer's elbow," but in reality it happens in any activity that puts too much stress on the elbow tendons.

 Medial epicondylitis can make moving the elbow or wrist painful.
 The good news is, most cases heal on their own with rest and at-home treatment.